Family Care and Medical Leave in California: A General Overview.

 Final Thoughts.

 The FMLA and CFRA both contain numerous statutes, regulations, and have been shaped by a number of important court cases.
 So, in many cases, it is important to seek out the advice of an experienced employment attorney to determine whether you are eligible for family care or medical leave under the FMLA or CFRA.
-If you think your employer has violated your rights under the FMLA or CFRA, give Optimum Employment Lawyers a call to determine your options: (949) 954-8181.
+If you think your employer has violated your rights under the FMLA or CFRA, give Petronelli Law Group, PC a call to determine your options: (949) 954-8181.

 References